microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 - An Azure Subscription with the **Contributor** role to create and manage the labs' resources and deploy the infrastructure as code
 - A dedicated resource group for this lab to ease the cleanup at the end.
-- Register the Azure providers on your Azure Subscription if not done yet: `Microsoft.CognitiveServices`, `Microsoft.DocumentDB`, `Microsoft.EventGrid`, `Microsoft.KeyVault`, `Microsoft.Logic`, `Microsoft.SignalRService`, `Microsoft.Web`
+- Register the Azure providers on your Azure Subscription if not done yet: `Microsoft.CognitiveServices`, `Microsoft.DocumentDB`, `Microsoft.Web`, `Microsoft.OperationalInsights`, `Microsoft.Cache`, `Microsoft.ApiManagement`

 To retrieve the lab content :